CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "price_post": "1 USD",           // Same as price but represent value post cataclysm.
 Can use string "cent" "USD" or "kUSD".
 "material": ["COTTON"],          // Material types, can be as many as you want.
 See materials.json for possible options "cutting": 0,                    // (Optional, default = 0) Cutting damage caused by using it as a melee weapon.
 "bashing": 0,                   // (Optional, default = 0) Bashing damage caused by using it as a melee weapon.
-Cannot be negative?
+This value cannot be negative.
 "to_hit": 0,                     // (Optional, default = 0) To-hit bonus if using it as a melee weapon (whatever for?)
 "flags": ["VARSIZE"],            // Indicates special effects, see JSON_FLAGS.md "magazine_well": 0,              // Volume above which the magazine starts to protrude from the item and add extra volume